 Menstrual Cycle Awareness

-Get to know your cycle by marking each day on a chart, a calendar, through an Instagram story, app or in your journal (Day 1 is the first full flow day and doesn’t include spotting)
+Charting ~ Get to know your cycle by marking each day on a chart, a calendar (digital or paper), through an Instagram story, period or fertility app, Excel Spreadsheet or in your journal (Day 1 is the first full flow day and doesn’t include any spotting leading up to the first full flow day)

-It can prove useful to use more than one tracking method as your practice grows to deepen your understanding and insights but let it work for your life, find a sustainable method
+Methods ~ It can prove useful to use more than one tracking method as your practice grows to deepen your understanding and insights but let it work for your life, find a sustainable method that you enjoy

-For example you might use an app to record temperature (for conception or contraception purposes), first day of bleed, symptoms and more and a chart or journal to record how you feel each day, your tendencies and any significant dreams, events or insights you might have
+Less is more ~ For example you might use an app to record your period days and waking BBT (for conception, contraception or health purposes) and a chart or journal to record how you feel each day, your tendencies and any significant dreams, events or insights you might have.
+Less is more sometimes.
+Better to have a sustainable practice rather than a laborious one you won’t be able to stick to.
+One word a day could be a good place to start

-At the end of each cycle take a little time to review your chart and any notes and reflect on what has arisen and shown up through your cycle.
-This can be a time to reflect on any changes you might need to make and how you might be better prepared for the next
+Review ~ At the end of each cycle take a little time to review your chart and any notes and reflect on what has arisen and shown up through your cycle.
+This can be a time to reflect on any changes you might need to make and how you might be better prepared for the next.
+For any Excel/data nerds out there I have an Excel template that I use for cycle analysis

 The Seasons of the Cycle